madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 Some things about me and this project:
 - I am not a language professional nor a hex hacking expert.
 - Sure I am doing this for fun but I guess someone out there can appreciate and point out some flaws on it.
-- Safe to tell I am not the kind of person that abandons a project in course, but I am not stupid to insist in something that I am sure fated to fail in the end.
+- Safe to tell I am not the kind of person that abandons a project in course, but I am not stupid to insist in something that I am sure it's fated to fail in the end.
 If I see something is really bad I can make some drastic decisions.
 - I did not choose English as default because if you want the default language it is there.
-Instead I'm replacing spanish language.
-Which I guess is just fine for most people.
+Instead I'm replacing spanish language, which I guess is just fine for most people.

 All that said.
 I'm glad to do this.
-Something I've been thinking for long time but I finally have spare time to do so.
+It's something I've been thinking for long a time but I finally have spare time to do so.

 Files I am working on for this project: